AntirWiki/Antir/content/Blackwing/Blackwing.md

 The church of [[Verita]], led by the Highpriest, advises the High General and performs some bureaucratic duties.

-The Ministry of Trade, led by the High Minister, controls commerce within the nation and its exports.
+The Ministry of Trade, led by the [[Amelia Bouchard|High Minister]], controls commerce within the nation and its exports.
 The High Minister reports to a board, from which a new minister is chosen each decade.

 ## The Vultrite Precepts
 The roles and leadership of each body are governed by a set of rules known as the **Vultrite Precepts**, written by the nation's founder Augustine "Boneeater" Blackwing: